 - 2 tsp nutritional yeast

 - Rinse and soak the black-eyed peas in 4 cups of water overnight.
 Place the soaked black-eyed peas in a large soup pot and add enough water that it reaches 2" above the peas.
 Bring to a boil and simmer until tender, it could take one hour or longer depending on the peas.
-You may also use an Instant Pot to cook the peas on high pressure for 40 minutes and natural release them.
+You may also use an Instant Pot to cook the peas on high pressure for 40 minutes and naturally release them.

 - Drain the peas and set them aside.

 - While the black eye beans are cooking make the sauce.
-Heat the olive oil in a large pot or dutch oven, for which you have a lid.
+Heat the olive oil in a large pot or Dutch oven, for which you have a lid.
 Add the onions, garlic, ginger, garam masala, and salt.
 Cook on medium heat for 3-4 minutes until translucent.

 - Add the tomato paste and cook for 3 minutes, stirring frequently.
 Add cooked black-eyed peas, coconut milk, and Swiss chard.
 Bring to a boil, reduce heat and simmer covered for a minimum of 30 minutes making sure the Swiss Chard is tender and all the flavors have come together.